The Invisible Man

 Cecilia Kass (Elisabeth Moss) is so terrified of her abusive ex-boyfriend, she can’t even make it to the mailbox outside the home she’s been hiding out in.
 After her sister Emily (Harriet Dyer, TV's 'The Other Guy') brings news of the optics entrepreneur’s suicide, Cecilia begins to breathe easier.
 But soon she’s suffering gaslighting of the worst kind, the type where it is easier for everyone to believe she’s gone crazy than believing she is being tormented by “The Invisible Man.”

 Writer/director Leigh Whannell ("Saw," "Upgrade") aces adapting H.G.
-Wells’ nineteenth century novel for the modern #MeToo age as a paranoid thriller, low budget effects à la “Paranormal Activity” effecting big chills, Elizabeth Moss excelling as a woman with only herself to turn to.
+Wells’ nineteenth century novel for the modern #MeToo age as a paranoid thriller, low budget effects à la “Paranormal Activity” effecting big chills, Elisabeth Moss excelling as a woman with only herself to turn to.
 It is somewhat disappointing that a plot point or two become credibility hurdles, but with every other aspect of the film working as well as it does those are easy to overlook.

 There haven’t been many adaptations of Wells’s novel, most either sequels to James Whales’ 1933 classic starring Claude Rains, meetings with Abbott and Costello or loosely based modernizations.
 Whannell’s take is particularly inspired by his flipping of the script’s point of view to the titular villain’s victim while exploring an age old issue currently making headlines - believing victims of sexual harassment and psychological abuse, crimes where evidence is awfully hard to come by.